-For markers of iron metabolism (Section 7.6.3.5), markers of hemolysis and erythropoiesis (Section 7.6.3.2), baseline is defined as the average of all assessments within 42 days before the 'reference date'.
-Assessments collected within 8 weeks after an RBC transfusion will be excluded from the baseline derivation for these efficacy parameters and for endpoints associated with measures of fatigue.
+For iron metabolism (Section 7.6.3.2),

+baseline is defined as the last assessment before Transfusion 0 (the last RBC transfusion that is administered before randomization) to minimize the impact of transfusion on these endpoints.
 Baseline will be derived based on central laboratory data; if no central laboratory data are available, then local laboratory data will be used to derive the baseline.